yherna20/hello-world/README.md

+# hello-world
-Yecenia Hernandez learning to code using Python.
-Im a junior at KSU and majoring in Information Systems.# hello-world This repository is for practicing the Git-Hub Flow
+This repository is for practicing the Git-Hub Flow
+# My name is Yecenia Hernandez